|We are pleased to

 The volume, a copy of which was furnished

-to each living graduate at the expense of the Emory Alumni Association, includes
+to each living graduate at the time of publication at the expense of the Emory Alumni Association, includes

 the following historical information: